zhuzhe1983/blinkt/examples/README.md

 - graph - pulses a magenta graph across the blinkt and back again.
 Offline.
 - larson - remember Knight Rider?
 Offline.
 - larson_hue - same as larson, but in rainbow colours!
 Offline.
-- mem_load - shows a graph of the memory load on the Pi as a percentage.
+- mem_load - shows a graph of the memory load on the Jetson Nano as a percentage.
 Offline.
 - morse_code - shows a message in [warning: flashing] morse code.
 Change line 40 if you want a different message.
 Offline.
 - mqtt - send controls remotely to your Blinkt.
 May require a paho-mqtt install.
 Requires setup on another machine as per instructions in the code.
 Online.
 - pulse - pulses cyan light from the centre pixels to outer edges.
 Offline.